|Legler Systems Company|||||GL System|||||Contact Us|||||Help|||||Home||||

 3. Separate actual and budget dollar amount fields are defined for each GL account code and department combination in the Account Master Record for faster processing when printing financial statements and accounting reports.
 Account balances are viewed online by inquiry procedure GL10.

-4. The user controls the month-end closing process by executing a separate online procedure GL06.
+4. The end-user controls the month-end closing process by executing a separate online procedure GL06.

 5. Flexible online reporting procedures allow the user to request and print 39 different General Ledger Reports by specifying report selection parameters and a report sort option.
 Procedure GL07 is used to print financial statements (Income Statement, Balance Sheet and Cash Flow Statement) in several different formats as specified by the user.
 One-time ad-hoc accounting reports are easily printed.

-6. For real-time Bar Chart Dashboard (No. 1), a daily (or monthly) bar chart of the number of general journal transactions is shown under the general ledger menu.
+6. For real-time Bar Chart Dashboard (No. 1), a daily (or monthly) bar chart of the number of general journal transactions is shown under the General Ledger Menu.
 Up to 4 different real-time transaction dashboards for general ledger are displayed: two real-time Bar Chart Dashboards and two real-time List Dashboards.
-A Report History Dashboard is displayed under the parameter prompts for a GL report and inquiry procedure showing the last 12 runs.
+A Report History Dashboard is displayed under the parameter prompts for each GL report and inquiry procedure showing the last 12 runs.